gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 >The server taking in user data allowed an Ethereum address that was less than 20 bytes: usually an Ethereum address looks like 0x1234567890123456789012345678901234567800.
 What if you leave off those trailing two zeros (one hex byte equal to 0)?
 The Ethereum VM will supply it, but at the end of the packaged function arguments, and that's a very bad place to add extra zeros.

-Thoughout the code there is only in `ERC20` that this attack might be possible and interesting for attacker.
+Thoughout the code there is only in `ERC20` that this attack might be possible and interesting for an attacker.
 Specifically on functions `transfer`, `transferFrom` and `approve`.

 The short address attack is prevented since [Solidity version 0.5.0](https://github.com/ethereum/solidity/pull/4224).
 All source code _MUST_ be at least at this version.
 The version of `ERC20` in OpenZeppelin is `^0.5.0`.